 When are most classes held?

-Classes begin at 6 pm on weekdays and last an hour.
-Typically, two classes are held Monday through Thursday, each lasting an hour.
-A series of Saturday classes begins at 10:30 in the morning, with some held in the afternoon as well.
+Evening classes begin at 6 pm on weekdays and last an hour.
+Typically, two classes are held Monday through Wednesday, each lasting an hour.
+We also offer several daytime classes in the summer months.
+We always offer Saturday classes, beginning with Puppy Manners class at 10:00 and Puppy Kindergarten at 11:30 the morning.
+Various group classes are held in the afternoon as well.
 In general, class sessions are six weeks long, although we occasionally offer shorter “mini” classes and workshops.

 Who should come to class?

-We encourage family participation in training, so children who can sit calmly and quietly for the hour are welcome to come watch.
+We encourage couples to participate in training, but children under twelve must have someone with them that can ensure that they sit calmly and quietly for the hour.
 Children twelve years and older may help handle the dog, as long as they are accompanied by a supervising adult.
 All handlers should wear proper footwear—no flip-flops—and comfortable clothing that they wouldn’t mind wearing while sitting on the floor.

 “Hank is behaving wonderfully.
 I swear he has changed very positively since last week.. i.e. his behavior with other dogs, his playing habits, his calming down, and responding to his name.
 I cannot believe the difference!
 Thank you again for what you do!”–Margaret